Attack Bar (ATB)¶

 - The graph is intentionally kept simple, special effects like Triana instantly getting a turn and thus fixing the turn order are not represented in order to not blow the graph up.

 The number of ticks it takes the first monster to reach 100% ATB and thus get the first turn of the battle is determined by the speed (of the fastest monster) and the area in which the battle happens.
-Calculating the minimum speed needed to reach 100% ATB in n ticks with a ticksize of t_s is given by \lceil\frac{100}{t_s \cdot n}\rceil.
+Calculating the minimum speed needed to reach 100% ATB in

 Using this formula, one obtains the following values: